Installing your own in ground pool Vinyl liner is easy, when you take it step by step.

 Step 1: Wall Prep

-If you have holes through your wall, that’s more than Wall Foam will handle, you will need to patch with sheet metal or heavy plastic, then follow-up with Wall Foam.
+If you have returns through your wall, that’s more than Wall Foam will handle, you will need to patch with sheet metal or heavy plastic, then follow-up with Wall Foam.
 Wall foam can also be added just to improve the feel of the wall, which feels rather hard and cold without it.
-Wall foam is easily installed using an adhesive spray.
+Wall foam is easily installed using a contact spray.

 While inspecting your walls, you may decide to duct tape up the wall joints, where the panels come together.
 You also should look at the liner bead track at the top of the wall to make sure that it’s not broken at any point.